-The ChemDraw software is loaded on all the bookable computers in the UTSC Library, as well as the computers in the Library Instruction Lab (AC286A).
+The ChemDraw software is loaded on all the bookable computers in the UTSC Library.

 If you already have ChemDraw installed and want to reactivate your license for another year, simply open ChemDraw (select Cancel on the pop up window about renewing) and then select "Help" (Windows/PC) OR the ChemDraw icon at top left corner of the window (Apple/Macs) and choose "Activate Chemdraw".
 Enter the new activation code and select "activate".
 You can confirm all is good by clicking on the "About Chemdraw" under Help and it should say it is renewed until next October.

 Need help locating your new activation code?
 The activation code is always available under Order History on your Perkin Elmer flexnet account where you downloaded the software.

 If you are unable to open Chemdraw for some reason, the easiest thing to do is uninstall it and reinstall the latest copy.

 Students: additional details of this software package can often be found in your Quercus course sites.

 Detailed ChemDraw help can be located directly within the application by selecting the 'Help' menu at the top right or the User Guide (link posted below).

 You can search the Help using the search box or browse through the different options available, such as Contents, Getting Started, Tutorials and ChemDraw Basics.

 If you're new to ChemDraw I recommend viewing:

 Page Layout (User Guide Chapter 3): Explains the ChemDraw Drawing Area, Document Type, Printing, Saving Page Setup Setting, Slide Boundary Guides, Viewing Drawings